 A lot of phones and monitors operate in the 2.4GHz band which is also the same band that 802.11g operates in.
 Some phones also work in the 802.11n 5GHz band too, but those seem to be able to manage keeping out of the way (I think it’s because of the way 802.11n antennas work).
 So, if you’re having issues with your 802.11g router, it could be your phone or a neighbor’s phone.
 Honestly it might be time to pick up a new 802.11n router on sale this Holiday season.
 Often that’s easier than trying to great 802.11g routers and cordless phones to play nice with each other.

-Are there more than 5 tips for improving wireless networks?
+Are there more than 5 tips for boosting wireless networks?
 Of course there are.
 Things like:

 - Keeping your router’s firmware updated